University campus in Oregon

 Transfer students benefit from financial support through the Oregon Opportunity Grant, a need-based aid program available to Oregon residents attending eligible institutions.
 Many universities, including Portland State University and Oregon Institute of Technology ($10,492 tuition), have dedicated transfer advisors and articulation agreements with specific community colleges to ensure smooth transitions.
 For additional information on state transfer policies, students should consult the Oregon Higher Education Coordinating Commission.
 Related transfer pathways exist in Computer Science, Software Engineering, and Information Technology programs.

-Why Study Computer Engineering in Oregon?
+Why Pursue a Computer Engineering Degree in Oregon?

 Industry & Workforce

 Oregon offers a thriving environment for computer engineering students, with 23 institutions offering programs across all degree levels, from associate's through doctoral degrees (IPEDS).
-The state awarded 1,366 bachelor's degrees in computer engineering in 2023, demonstrating robust program capacity and employer demand.
+The state awarded 1,366 bachelor's degrees in computer engineering in 2023, demonstrating strong program capacity and employer demand.
 Oregon State University leads the state with an exceptional 1,201 completions, followed by Portland State University with 328 completions, establishing these institutions as regional powerhouses in the field.

 Salary Outlook